mohamedmamdouh22/price-parser/Readme.md

 # Price Parser

-`Price Parser` is a Python library that provides Pydantic-compatible data types for parsing and extracting price-related information from strings.
+`Price Parser` is a Python library created by reworkd team that provides Pydantic-compatible data types for parsing and extracting price-related information from strings.
 It allows you to effortlessly handle numeric values, currency symbols, and currency names in a structured and validated way using Pydantic models.

 ---